Hk669/blog/docs/index.md

 ---
 # Hey there!

-I'm Hrushikesh Dokala, and I'm currently diving deep into retrieval augmented generation.
+I'm Hrushikesh Dokala, and I'm currently diving deep into AI infrastructure and understanding LLMs.
 I specialize in backend development and love contributing to open source projects.
 I'm a **Beta** Microsoft Learn Student Ambassadors

 *Currently seeking internship opportunities.
 Grateful for any leads shared.
 Thank you in advance.*

 **Fun fact**: When I'm not coding, you can find me on the football field, enjoying the beautiful game and staying active.

+## Packages I Built

+built my own tokenizer package to train the Tokenizer of LLM.
+- [bpetokenizer](https://pypi.org/project/bpetokenizer/), supports special tokens and regex expression. (inspired from tiktoken)

 ## Writing